AlexBaldman/Memorization-Station/README.md

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.
+> The Minimum Viable Product will be the foundational version of the application with basic functionality and design, to be built upon as new updates are made to the app.

 _The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Phasellus dapibus fermentum risus vitae bibendum.
 Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
 In quis fringilla velit, ac maximus quam.
 Etiam eget placerat neque.
 Aenean faucibus sem non nisi lobortis ullamcorper._